skroutz/cogy/README.md

 ## Deployment

 Cogy provides the `cogy:notify_cog` task for Capistrano.
+This task should run *after* the application server is respawned/restarted, so that the new commands are picked up.
+In Capistrano 2 for example, it should run after `deploy:restart`.

 The following options need to be set:

 * `cogy_release_trigger_url`: This is the URL of the Cog Trigger that will install the newly deployed bundle (ie. `!cogy:install`).